lifeitech/leetcode/README.md

 My leetcode solutions, in Python and SQL.

-Follow the links in the Problem, Code and Solution column respectively to see problem descriptions, solution code, and my explanations to some problems.
+Follow file links in the Problem, Code and Solution column respectively to see problem descriptions, solution code, and my explanations to some problems.

 ### Dynamic Programming